robstarbuck/blog-birds-of-blighty/blog.md

 ![ "Chrome Print Dialogue" ](https://storage.googleapis.com/magpie-img/birds-of-blighty/print-dialogue.jpg)

 To finishing things off, I added a front and back cover to the PDF.
-This would have proven difficult in the HTML as our page margins were set globally which meant any background image or colour would appear in a white frame.
-Instead I put together the designs in Affinity Designer* and combined the files in OSX's Preview with drag and drop.
+This would have proven difficult in the HTML as our page margins are set globally any background graphic would appear in a white frame.
+Instead I put together the designs in Affinity Designer&#42; and combined the files in OSX's Preview with drag and drop.
 I feared the process would break the page links but it didn't.

 ![ "Designing the cover with Affinity Designer"](https://storage.googleapis.com/magpie-img/birds-of-blighty/affinity.jpg)